 Step 3: Enjoy!

-Pour your milkshake into a chilled glasse to serve.
+Pour your milkshake into a chilled glass to serve.
 It tastes great straight-up or topped with a tower of whipped cream.
 Feeling fancy?
 Layer on toppings like chocolate syrup, sugary cereal or rainbow sprinkles.
+Once you’ve mastered the classic garnishes, try these crazy takes!

 Now that you know how to make a basic milkshake, try some additional variations: